Animal Welfare Party: Electoral history

 It initially intended to stand in the Welsh Assembly election in 2007.
 In the 2008 London Assembly election, de Boo stood in Lambeth and Southwark, receiving 1,828 votes (1.12%).
 The party sponsored an electoral list of three candidates for the 2009 European Parliament election in the East of England, receiving 13,201 votes (0.8%).

 In the 2010 United Kingdom general election, the party contested one seat, which it did not win.
 The party sponsored an electoral list of eight candidates for the 2014 European Parliament election in the London region, receiving 21,092 votes (1.0%).
 Four AWP candidates contested the 2015 general election, all losing their deposits.
 They stood in the 2016 London Assembly election, receiving 1% of the vote.
 They stood four candidates in the 2017 general election and six in the 2019 general election: none were elected.
-They stood again in the 2021 London Assembly election, receiving nearer to 2% of the vote.
+They stood again in the 2021 and 2024 London Assembly elections, receiving 1.7% of the vote both times.